pgxn/rfcs/text/0005-release-certification.md

-When [PGXN Manager] was implemented in 2010, it published release zip files that contain author-supplied [PGXN Meta Spec v1][v1] metadata, and also published an augmented `META.json` file with three additional properties representing the release:
+When [PGXN Manager] was implemented in 2010, it published release zip files that contain author-supplied [PGXN Meta Spec v1][v1] metadata, and also published augmented `META.json` files with three additional properties representing each release:

 *    `user`: The name of the user who made the release
 *    `date`: A timestamp for the release
 *    `sha1`: A [SHA-1] digest of the release zip file

-Clients were advised to download both this release `META.json` along with the source zip file, and to validate the zip file against the checksum.
-The `user` and `date` information were provided mainly for informational purposes.
+Clients were advised to download this release `META.json` along with the source zip file, and to validate the zip file against the digest.
+The `user` and `date` fields were provided mainly for informational purposes.

 Compare, for example, the pair-0.1.7 [release META.json] to the author-provided [distribution META.json].
 The difference is these three